jakobgerstenlauer/CompareMLLibWithR/README.md

 The following files are part of this project:

-CC.R              The main R script that both creates the input files and analyses each file with the cv.glmnet() function.<\p>
+CC.R              The main R script that both creates the input files and analyses each file with the cv.glmnet() function.

-properties.R      A properties file that controls the latin hypercube sampling. <\p>
+properties.R      A properties file that controls the latin hypercube sampling.

-workingDir.R      This file is not submitted because it contains the hardcoded path variables of the local user.<\p>
+workingDir.R      This file is not submitted because it contains the hardcoded path variables of the local user.

-ScalaShell.scala  A scala script file that can be run in the Spark shell.<\p>
+ScalaShell.scala  A scala script file that can be run in the Spark shell.

-CompareResultsLasso_CompareSparkvsR.csv<\p>
+CompareResultsLasso_CompareSparkvsR.csv
-                  A csv file with the combined results of the R and Spark simulation runs.<\p>
+                  A csv file with the combined results of the R and Spark simulation runs.

-analyzeResults.R  A script to analyze the above scv file.<\p>
+analyzeResults.R  A script to analyze the above scv file.